pculllback/atml3-docs/source/includes/_methods.md

   re_remove(["xyz1", "abc", "xyz2"], "xyz.", "r", 1)
     - returns the list ["xyz1", "abc"]
 ```
-This function searches for a regex pattern in a list and returns a list of all elements that do not contain matched elements.
+This method searches for a regex pattern in a list and returns a list of all elements that do not contain matched elements.
 Optionally a starting postition and a search direction can be given

 * `list` - The list to search in